-Dr. Mahmoud A. Khaimi, MD is a Clinical Associate Professor at the Dean McGee Eye Institute/University of Oklahoma in Oklahoma City.
-A native of Detroit, Michigan, he received his undergraduate and medical degrees from Wayne State University in Detroit, MI, graduating Summa Cum Laude and with honors.
+Mahmoud A. Khaimi, MD is a Clinical Professor at the Dean McGee Eye Institute/University of Oklahoma in Oklahoma City.
+A native of Detroit, Michigan, he received his undergraduate and medical degrees from Wayne State University in Detroit, Michigan, graduating Summa Cum Laude and with honors.
 He completed an ophthalmology residency at Henry Ford Hospital in Detroit, Michigan.
-Following his residency, Dr. Khaimi completed a fellowship in glaucoma at the Dean McGee Eye Institute/University of Oklahoma Health Sciences Center in Oklahoma City and afterwards was asked to stay on the faculty.
-Dr. Khaimi and his wife Suzie have four children and live in Edmond, Oklahoma.
+Following his residency, Dr. Khaimi completed a fellowship in glaucoma at the Dean McGee Eye Institute/University of Oklahoma Health Sciences Center in Oklahoma City and afterward was asked to stay on the faculty.
+Dr. Khaimi and his wife Suzie have five children and live in Edmond, Oklahoma.

 Dr. Khaimi joined the faculty at the Dean McGee Eye Institute in August of 2007.
 He has contributed to numerous book chapters, publications, research in glaucoma, and serves as a scientific reviewer for several ophthalmology journals.
 Dr. Khaimi has also served on expert panels for the American Glaucoma Society in setting priorities for glaucoma research.
 Dr. Khaimi has been named to the widely respected Best Doctors in America list and was selected as one of America’s Top Ophthalmologists by Guide to America’s Top Ophthalmologists, Consumers’ Research Council of America.
 He was nominated to serve as a consultant on the Ophthalmic Devices Panel of the Medical Devices Advisory Committee, Center for Devices and Radiological Health, Food and Drug Administration.
-He also serves as the Director of Glaucoma Services at the Oklahoma City VA Medical Center.
-He is also the Chairman of the Clinical Care Committee at the Dean McGee Eye Institute.
-Dr. Khaimi is also the Associate Lead Ophthalmologist for the Oklahoma City Thunder NBA team.
+Dr. Khaimi is also the Lead Ophthalmologist for the Oklahoma City Thunder NBA team.
 Dr. Khaimi’s commitment and dedication to residents’ education led him to be the awardee of the 2010 Excellence in Attending at VA.
 He has taught several cataract and glaucoma surgical courses to ophthalmology residents throughout the nation.

 Dr. Khaimi belongs to the Chandler Grant Society whose members are focused on preventing blindness from glaucoma through integration of research and clinical disciplines.
 Certified by the American Board of Ophthalmology, Dr. Khaimi is also a member of the American Glaucoma Society, the American Academy of Ophthalmology, the American Society of Cataract and Refractive surgery, Oklahoma Academy of Ophthalmology, and the American Medical Association.
 He also serves as a glaucoma panel member on the Practicing Ophthalmologist Curriculum Committee, American Academy of Ophthalmology.

 Dr. Khaimi has served as a delegate to the Michigan Ophthalmological Society and as an American Glaucoma Society Representative for the Advocacy Ambassador Program at the AAO Mid-Year Forum in Washington, DC.
 He is also the recipient of the American Glaucoma Society’s Mentoring for Advancement of Physician-Scientists (MAPS) Enabling Award Program.
 Dr. Khaimi’s effective interest in the development of glaucoma related surgical innovations and his involvement in numerous clinical trials have allowed him to be active in publishing and presenting his work nationally.
 He is the primary investigator for the Primary Trabeculectomy versus Tube study, RiGOR study, InnFocus study and several pharmaceutical research studies.
 He has been co-investigator for the Trabeculectomy vs. Tube Study (TVT Study), Express mini shunt versus Trabeculectomy (XVT) study, the COMPASS study, and the Ologen versus Mitomycin C study.
 Dr. Khaimi has also coordinated and directed many city-wide glaucoma screenings.
-He served as the glaucoma specialist alongside the Oklahoma League for the Blind for the annual Macular Degeneration Low Vision Glaucoma Seminar in Oklahoma City.
+He has served as the glaucoma specialist alongside NewView Oklahoma for the annual Macular Degeneration/Low Vision/Glaucoma Seminar in Oklahoma City.